 It turns out this Iguana had an area of dead tissue deep within its muscles.The original source of this problem was probably an infection.
 The infection might have been transferred to this point in the body through the bloodstream, maybe from an external wound.

 We have many treatment modalities depending on the cause of the problem and the extent of the infection.
 Antibiotics are used in most cases.
 They are especially beneficial when we have a culture report telling us the type of bacteria causing the problem and the appropriate antibiotic to use.

 Reptile infections behave differently from infections we are used to treating in mammals.
-Their white blood cells fight off infections differently, resulting in abscess material that is more like cottage cheese in consistency.
+Reptile white blood cells fight off infections differently, resulting in abscess material that is more like cottage cheese in consistency.
 This thick type of pus necessitates minor surgery to remove abscess material that normally in mammals would drain out of the body because it is more fluid in nature.
-Click here to see pictures of laser surgery to correct an infected abscess in an iguana’s jaw.

 In the more involved cases we sometimes have to amputate an infected limb or body part to prevent further spread of an infection that is not under control.
 Click here to see such a surgery in a Gecko with an infected tail.